Skip to navigation Skip to content Skip to subnav

 (B) The request shall be in writing and include the following information:

-(i) the capacity of the employer to maintain the quality of supervision of on-the-job training set forth their program standards with added apprentices;
+(i) the capacity of the employer to maintain the quality of supervision of on-the-job training set forth in their program standards with added apprentices;

 (ii) the impact of higher ratios on the learning experience of existing apprentices and steps taken to ensure that apprentices are not disadvantaged in the quality of their on-the-job learning, mentoring, and supervision by higher ratios; and